Akhil9368/Django-chat-Appication/README.md

 And For the UI Purpose i've used tkinter which is python supoortable library for ui puperopse exactly same as eclipse in java

 # Steps to Run the chat App
+First of all download the zip file in the system and extract the folder
 1. Start chat_sever.py
 2. Open Command prompt (for multiple client)
 3. Copy the path where the folder is uploaded